 Bed bugs are notoriously difficult to eradicate especially from older structures.
 While there are DIY solutions on the market, infestation sufferers commonly turn to professional exterminators to get the job done.
 Technicians aim to kill the bed bugs and eggs while doing so safely and without damaging any items within the environment being treated.
 Reducing the number of treatments is another desirable goal.

-Treatment methods include chemical (pesticides and desiccants), temperature (heating and freezing), steam and vacuuming.
+Treatment methods include chemical (pesticides and desiccants), temperature (heating and freezing), steam, and vacuuming.

 Why Use Heat?

 Thermal treatments are an alternative to toxic pesticides though they are also used in conjunction with chemicals.
-Bed bugs start to die when ambient temperature reaches 113 F. The common target temperature is 120°F, causing bed bugs to die within minutes.
+Bed bugs start to die when the ambient temperature reaches 113 F. The common target temperature is 120°F, causing bed bugs to die within minutes.
 There are many reasons why exterminators use heat.

 - Bed bugs are becoming resistant to traditional chemicals like DDT and pyrethroids